Best Film Speeches and Monologues

 Disillusioned, half-insane ex-medieval history

-professor and homeless vagrant Parry's (Robin Williams) telling
+professor at Hunter College, now homeless vagrant Parry's

 next to despairing, guilt-ridden, suicidally-despondent radio